jalacloud/cybersecurity/incident-handling/01-covert-communications.md

 - Combine **network signatures**, **host-based telemetry**, and **SSL fingerprinting** for robust detection.
 - Use **deception** and **egress filtering** to disrupt adversaries.

-Let me know if you want to dive deeper into specific tactics (e.g., DNS tunneling, ICMP covert channels)! 🔍
+Additional tactics can include: DNS tunneling and ICMP covert channels.